Panorama: Fast-Track Nearest Neighbors: Panorama: Distance Computation

-\pk{\name relies on two design choices: first, a transform~$T$ that concentrates energy in the leading dimensions, enabling tight bounds, which we achieve through \emph{learned transforms} (\Cref{sec:transforms}) yielding exponential energy decay; second, \emph{level thresholds}~$m_\ell$ that strike a balance between the computational overhead level-wise processing incurs and the pruning granularity it provides.}
+\pkv{\name relies on (i)~a transform~$T$ that concentrates energy in leading dimensions, enabling tight bounds---achieved through PCA (\Cref{sec:transforms}) and (ii)~level thresholds~$m_\ell$ that balance the per-level control overhead against pruning granularity.}